Lapin0t/phd-manuscript/main/02_games.typ

   1. If $s$ is a fixed point of $f$ w.r.t. strong bisimilarity, then $s itree.weq itree.iter_f$.
-  2. Pose $f' th x := f itree.bind (itree.tauF itree.copr itree.retF)$. $f'$ is guarded
+  2. Let $f' th x := f itree.bind (itree.tauF itree.copr itree.retF)$.
+Then,
-     and $itree.giter_f' th x itree.eq itree.iter_f th x$.
+     $f'$ is guarded and $itree.giter_f' th x itree.eq itree.iter_f th x$.  ]
-] <lem-iter-giter>
-#proof[Both by straightforward tower induction.]
+<lem-iter-giter> #proof[Both by straightforward tower induction.]

 === Eventually Guarded Iteration

 Equipped with this new guarded iteration, we finally obtain our powerful uniqueness of fixed points.
 This principle will provide us with a big hammer, very useful for hitting nails looking like $itree.giter_f th x itree.eq t th x$.
 However, being guarded is quite a strong requirement!
-In our equation of interest, composition of OGS strategies, has no hope of being guarded.
-However, observe that if there is a finite chain
-$x_1 approx x_2 approx ... approx x_n approx t$, such that $t$ is guarded, then after $n$ iteration step, $x_1$ will be mapped to a guarded $t$.
+Notably, our equation of interest, the one defining composition of OGS strategies, has no hope of being guarded.
+However, observe that if there is a finite chain $x_1 ↦ x_2 ↦ ... ↦ x_n ↦ t$, such that $t$ is guarded, then after $n$ iteration step, $x_1$ will be mapped to a guarded $t$.
 The iteration starting from $x_1$ is then still uniquely defined.
 This was already noted by Jiří Adámek, Stefan Milius and Jiří Velebil~#mcite(<AdamekMV10>) with their notion of _grounded_ variables.
 However, a clear definition and study of equations containing only grounded variables, or _eventually guarded equations_ as I call them, is still novel to the best of my knowledge.
-In fact, in future work it might be fruitful to consider this in the setting of~#mcite(<GoncharovRP17>) as a generic relaxation of any abstract guardedness criterion.
+In fact, in future work it might be fruitful to consider this in the setting of~#mcite(<GoncharovRP17>) as a generic relaxation of any abstract guardedness criterion. #tom[Hyphen moisis dans la marge ci-contre!]

-#definition[Eventual Guardedness][
-  Let $Sigma cl icont.t th I$ and $f cl X => itree.t_Sigma th (X + Y)$.
-An interaction tree is _eventually guarded w.r.t. $f$_ if it verifies the following mutually defined inductive predicate.
+#definition[Eventual Guardedness][ Let $Sigma cl icont.t th I$ and $f cl X =>
+  itree.t_Sigma th (X + Y)$.
+An interaction tree is _eventually guarded w.r.t.
+  $f$_ if it verifies the following inductive predicate $itree.evguard_f$, defined by mutual induction as follows.

   $ kw.dat itree.actevguard_f th {i} cl itree.tp_Sigma th (X + Y) th i -> base.Set kw.whr \
     quad itree.evg th {t} cl itree.actguard th t -> itree.actevguard_f th t \